 Vickie M. Mays, PhD, MSPH

-Vickie Mays is a professor in the Department of Psychology in the College of Letters and Sciences, as well as a Professor in the Department of Health Services.
-Professor Mays is the Director of the UCLA Center on Research, Education, Training and Strategic Communication on Minority Health Disparities.
-She holds a PhD in Clinical Psychology and an MSPH. in Health Services, with postdoctoral training in psychiatric epidemiology, survey research as it applies to ethnic minorities (University of Michigan) and health policy (RAND).
-Professor Mays' research primarily focuses on the mental and physical health disparities affecting racial and ethnic minority populations, with a particular focus on mental health services and mental health policy.
+Mays is a professor in the department of psychology in the College of Letters and Sciences, as well as a professor in the department of health services.
+Mays is the director of the UCLA Center on Research, Education, Training and Strategic Communication on Minority Health Disparities.
+She holds a PhD in clinical psychology and an MSPH in Health Services, with postdoctoral training in psychiatric epidemiology, survey research as it applies to ethnic minorities (University of Michigan) and health policy (RAND).
+Mays' research primarily focuses on the mental and physical health disparities affecting racial and ethnic minority populations, with a particular focus on mental health services and mental health policy.
 She has a long history of research and policy development in the area of contextual factors that surrounding HIV/AIDS in racial and ethnic minorities.
 This work ranges from looking at barriers to education and services to understanding racial-based immunological differences that may contribute to health outcome disparities.
 Other areas of research include looking at the role of perceived and actual discrimination on mental and physical health outcomes, particularly as these factors impact downstream disease outcomes.
 Her mental health research examines availability, access and quality of mental health services for racial, ethnic and sexual minorities.
-She is the Co-PI of the California Quality of Life Survey, a population based study of over 2,200 Californians on the prevalence of mental health disorders and the contextual factors associated with those disorders.
-She is currently a member of the Institute of Medicine's Board on the Health of Select Populations and was appointed by Representative Nancy Pelosi to the National Committee on Vital and Health Statistics where she previously served a term as the Chair of the Subcommittee on Populations.
+She is the Co-PI of the California Quality of Life Survey, a population based study of over 2,200 californians on the prevalence of mental health disorders and the contextual factors associated with those disorders.
+She is currently a member of the Institute of Medicine's Board on the Health of Select Populations and was appointed by Rep. Nancy Pelosi to the National Committee on Vital and Health Statistics where she previously served a term as the chair of the Subcommittee on Populations.
 Currently on this committee she is a member of the Subcommittees on Population as well as the Subcommittee on Privacy, Confidentiality and Security where she works on issues of population health data, community data and the use of technology and mhealth applications for accessing federal health data.
-There she helped develop a report on the role of data collection in the reducing health disparities associated with race, ethnicity, and primary language.
+There she helped develop a report on the role of data collection in the reducing health disparities associated with race, ethnicity and primary language.

 James F. Sallis, PhD

-James F. Sallis, PhD is a distinguished professor in the Family and Preventive Medicine department at the University of California, San Diego.
+Sallis is a distinguished professor in the family and preventive medicine department at the University of California, San Diego.
 He also is director of Active Living Research, a program of the Robert Wood Johnson Foundation.
 His primary research interests are promoting physical activity and understanding policy and environmental influences on physical activity, nutrition and obesity.
 His health improvement programs have been studied and used in health care settings, schools, universities and companies.
 He is the author of over 500 scientific publications, on the editorial boards of several journals, and one of the world's most cited authors in the social sciences.
 His current focus is using research to inform policy and environmental changes that will increase physical activity and reduce childhood obesity.
 He received a Lifetime Achievement Award from the President's Council on Fitness, Sports and Nutrition, and Time Magazine identified him as an "obesity warrior."

 Brian Smedley, PhD